HYF-Class20/agile-development-group1-loruki/planning/backlog.md

 - As Maria, a tech-savvy student, I want to have access to a variety of programming languages and frameworks, so that I can learn and experiment with different technologies.

+   - _Given that I am interested in learning more about web development, when I sign up for a cloud hosting provider, then I should have access to a variety of programming languages and frameworks to experiment with._